 Teens can be a tricky bunch.
 They want to be entertained, but they aren't as easy to entertain as younger children.
-If you're visiting Atlanta with teens, there are plenty of attractions to keep them entertained - and if you're lucky, the might even walk away thinking you're pretty cool!
+If you're visiting Atlanta with teens, there are plenty of attractions to hold their attention- and if you're lucky, the might even walk away thinking you're pretty cool!

-If Atlanta knows one thing, it's shopping!
-The Atlanta area has tons of malls, and everyone knows that malls score high with teenagers.
-Plus, you can feel safe to let them wander on their own a bit while you visit the stores you love (or take a much-needed coffee break).
-There are also a few smaller neighborhoods and boutiques that are good for a unique shopping experience.
+If Atlanta knows one thing, it's shopping.
+From Phipps Plaza and Lenox Square in Buckhead to Perimeter and North Point, Atlanta area has tons of malls, and everyone knows that malls score high with teenagers.
+Plus, you can feel safe letting them wander on their own a bit and get their shopping on at teen-friendly stores like H&M (Atlantic Station, Perimeter Mall), Forever 21 (Lenox Square, Cumberland Mall, Southlake Mall) and Urban Outfitters (Lenox Square, Perimeter Mall) while you visit the stores you love (or take a much-needed coffee break).

 Have a teen who likes to be unique?
 Atlanta's got your back.
 If you're up for a bit of adventure, take a stroll through Little Five Points, one of Atlanta's most eclectic neighborhoods.
 From vintage shops to street musicians to Atlanta's last real record shop, Little Five Points is a can't miss destination for any teenager who'd a bit left of center.
 If your teen is over 18, grab a burger at The Vortex.

-If your teen is more of an entertainment buff, try catching an indie flick at Tara Cinema or The Plaza Theatre (hint: they show Rocky Horror Picture Show each Friday at midnight).
+If your teen is more of an entertainment buff, try catching an indie flick at Tara Cinema or The Plaza Theatre, the city's longest operating movie theater (hint: they show Rocky Horror Picture Show each Friday at midnight).

 The Museum Buff

-Atlanta has a few museums that might satisfy the teen set.
-The perennial favorite is The High Museum of Art, which is where teens are most likely to find pieces they've seen before by artists they've heard of.
+Atlanta has a few museums that will satisfy the teen set.
+The perennial favorite is the High Museum of Art, which is where teens are most likely to find pieces by familiar artists they've seen before.
 History buffs and Civil War enthusiasts might also enjoy the Atlanta History Center.
 The CNN Center tour gives you a behind the scenes look at a real news studio and doesn't take up too much time.
-One thing almost everyone loves?
+And one thing almost everyone loves?
 Coca-Cola.
-The World of Coke, located downtown, is a bit of a snooze for teens, but they are sure to perk up when you reach the tasting room with unlimited samples of sodas from all over the world (trick your teen by telling them to try Italy's Beverly).
+The World of Coca-Cola, located downtown, is a bit of a snooze for teens, but they are sure to perk up when you reach the tasting room with unlimited samples of sodas from all over the world.

 The Sports Fan